smart-core-os/sc-api/docs/src/guide/README.md

 These are all perfectly valid Smart Core names.
 If your building has a naming standard, we don't want to get in the way of that.

 The thing that is identified by a name is a logical component of a building, it is responsible for some aspect of the buildings function.
-It could be a space `room-42`, a device `visitor-kiosk` or sub-device `tv/left-speaker`, or a Smart Core node `lobby-controller`.
+It could be a space `room-42`, a device `visitor-kiosk`, a sub-device `tv/left-speaker`, or a Smart Core node `lobby-controller`.
 If it is replaced, maybe it is faulty, then the Smart Core name remains the same as the building function hasn't changed, everything that references that name continues to work.

 ### Best Practices